 - Become familiar with the campus and visit the Prospective Students website

-We regret that CSU, Northridge may be unable to admit all non-local area applicants.
+We regret that CSU, Northridge is unable to admit non-local area (Tier 2) applicants for Fall 2015 due to the high number of eligible applicants from schools in the defined local admission area (Tier 1).
 You may want to consider applying to another CSU campus if you haven't done so already.
 To view a list of campuses that remain open to freshman applications, see CSU Mentor's Filing Status Report.

 Special Considerations: A small number of first-time freshmen may be admitted based on a combination of the eligibility index and additional characteristics including first generation college status, socioeconomic factors, skills or talents that align with or contribute to special university programs, and evidence of overcoming educational obstacles.